Eliezer Waldenberg: Kevod habriyot

-Jewish law, the State of Israel and the IDF
+Jewish law, the State of Israel and the Israel Defense Forces

 Waldenberg also wrote a multivolume set on the practical issues of government called Hilkhot Medinah.
 In this work he takes issue with many positions of former chief rabbis Yitzhak HaLevi Herzog, Shlomo Goren, and Isser Yehuda Unterman.

-He writes in support of yeshiva students' exemption from military service because through the merit of their Torah learning they help protect the country.
+He writes in support of yeshiva students' exemption from compulsory military service in the Israel Defense Forces, considering that through the merit of their Torah learning they help protect the country.

-He granted workers the right to strike when employers have violated a workplace condition that has become “the custom of the land.”
+He granted workers the right to strike when employers have violated a workplace condition that has become "the custom of the land."
 Most legal authorities required workers to bring their employer to a beit din (religious court) before resorting to a strike.

 "In situations such as these, in which the worker is absolutely certain that the employer has transgressed and violated a condition that has been established as the custom of the land, the worker may take the law into his own hands by levying the fine that the appointed communal leaders have deemed appropriate for a situation such as this."

-Even though "a convert may not hold a position of Jewish communal authority," Waldenberg ruled that a convert may not serve in a lone communal position but he may serve on a communal committee.
+Even though "a convert may not hold a position of Jewish communal authority", Waldenberg ruled that a convert may serve on a communal committee, but not in a lone communal position.